-The driver can synchronize Exchange Server 2019, Exchange Server 2016, and Exchange Server 2013 accounts.
+The driver can synchronize Exchange Server 2013 and Exchange Server 2016 accounts.
 It cannot synchronize all types of Exchange accounts at the same time.
 If you have multiple types of Exchange accounts, you must set up a separate driver to synchronize each type of Exchange accounts.

-- Provisioning Exchange Server 2019 and Exchange Server 2016 Accounts
+- "Provisioning Exchange Server 2013 Accounts" on page 109 - "Provisioning Exchange Server 2019 and Exchange Server 2016 Accounts" on page 112

-- Provisioning Exchange Server 2013 Accounts
+Provisioning Exchange Server 2013 Accounts

-- Provisioning Exchange Server 2010 Accounts

-Provisioning Exchange Server 2019 and Exchange Server 2016 Accounts

-The Active Directory driver includes support for Exchange Server 2019 and Exchange Server 2016.
+The Active Directory driver includes support for the Exchange Server 2019 and Exchange Server 2013 server.